Mega City Four: Demise

 The band had been together for over a decade when they broke up in early 1996.
 Wiz moved to Montreal, Quebec, Canada and joined Canadian alternative rock band, Doughboys.
 Wiz and Bryant continued playing together in a group Wiz formed called Serpico after the demise of Mega City Four.
 After Serpico, Wiz went on to form Ipanema, who were still playing and recording until late 2006.

 After Mega City Four

 Having just returned from a tour of the United States, Wiz collapsed at a band rehearsal.
 It was announced on 7 December 2006 that Wiz had died at St George's Hospital, Tooting, South London from a blood clot on the brain on 6 December.

 Bassist Gerry Bryant currently owns and runs The Rooms Rehearsal Studios in Farnborough, Hampshire.

 British band Muse released a cover of the Mega City Four song "Prague", as a b-side to their single "Resistance" on 22 February 2010.
 This was dedicated to Wiz, as Muse had been inspired by Mega City Four's music.

 Sebastopol Rd. was reissued through 3 Loop Music in September 2013.
 The re-issue has previously unreleased demos and also John Peel session tracks.
 The album was issued for the 21st anniversary of its original release.

+Influences

+Mega City Four cited influences including the Replacements, Hüsker Dü, Fugazi, Minor Threat, Bad Brains, Senseless Things, the Smiths, Ramones, the Clash, Penetration, David Bowie and early Iron Maiden.